FamilySearch/GEDCOM.io/_pages/generalfaqs.md

 ## What's the difference between GEDCOM and GEDCOM-X ?

 GEDCOM-X has a distinct family history data format.
 It was also created by The Church of Jesus Christ of Latter-day Saints, to address some perceived shortcomings in the original GEDCOM Version 5.5.
-GEDCOM-X is more closely related to the FamilySearch Family Tree’s internal data models and is widely implemented by software that interoperates with FamilySearch Family Tree.
+GEDCOM-X is more closely related to the FamilySearch Family Tree’s internal data model and is widely implemented by software that interoperates with FamilySearch Family Tree.
 However, GEDCOM remains more common as a file format for sharing files between desktop programs and websites.
 See more at [GEDCOMX](http://www.gedcomx.org/About.html).

 ## What's New ?

 Because information about your family is important, FamilySearch is committed to the continued improvement of the GEDCOM Standard.
 GEDCOM Version 7.0, announced at RootsTech Connect 2021, will allow your users to manage and share information more efficiently.
 GEDCOM Version 7.0 incorporates the added ability to include valuable photos and other files when they download a GEDCOM 7.0 file from your desktop program or website.
-All of this information will be packaged in a ZIP format.
-This feature is called GEDZip.
+All of this information will be packaged in a ZIP format, this features is called GEDZip.
 Future updates to the GEDCOM Standard will continue to expand the capabilities of the GEDZip program.

 This renewed commitment to the GEDCOM Standard will increase the use and exchange of genealogical data through file transfers.
 Preservation options will increase along with many other valuable services.
 Barriers to entry will be lowered allowing for more innovators to participate.
 Software companies and developers will be able to address the needs of their users that may be restricted by the current GEDCOM specification so that changes can happen according to the collective voice of the marketplace.
 All of this will directly benefit those who rely on genealogical desktop programs and websites to organize and store their family tree information.